Lattimer massacre: Massacre

-On Friday, September 10, about 300 to 400 unarmed strikers—nearly all of them Slavs and Germans—marched to a coal mine owned by Calvin Pardee at the town of Lattimer to support a newly formed UMW union.
+On Friday, September 10, 1897, about 300 to 400 unarmed strikers—nearly all of them Slavs and Germans—marched to a coal mine owned by Calvin Pardee at the town of Lattimer to support a newly formed United Mine Workers union.
 Their goal was to support the newly formed UMW union at the still-open Lattimer mine.
 The demonstrators were confronted by law enforcement officials several times on the road and ordered to disperse, but kept marching.

 The deputies had spent most of the morning joking about how many miners they would kill.
-While on a streetcar headed for Lattimer with the sheriff and his comrades, one deputy was overheard saying "I bet I drop six of them when I get over there."
+While on a streetcar headed for Lattimer with the sheriff and his posse, one deputy was overheard saying, "I bet I drop six of them when I get over there."

 When the demonstrators reached Lattimer at 3:45 pm, they were met again by the sheriff and 150 armed deputies.
-Sheriff Martin ordered the marchers to disperse, and then attempted to grab an American flag out of the hands of the lead marcher.
+Sheriff Martin ordered the marchers to disperse, and attempted to grab an American flag out of the hands of the lead marcher.
 A scuffle ensued, and the police opened fire on the unarmed crowd.

-At least 19 miners died, and anywhere from 17 to 49 others were wounded.
+At least 19 miners were killed, and between 17 and 49 were wounded.
 Many had been shot in the back, and several had multiple gunshot wounds, which indicated that they had been targeted by the deputies.